Castcloud/Castcloud/README.md

 <script src="https://gist.github.com/basso/0b84947441aeac8c8c2e.js?file=account-login"></script>

 #### UUID
 The UUID is used to identify the client even if the token is expired.
 This is to reduce the number of duplicate client registrations.
-The UUID can be a UUID given by the platform or just some random characters (should be 8 characters or more, preferably 256 bit / 32 characters) that is stored for further reference.
+The UUID can be given by the platform or just some random characters (should be 8 characters or more, preferably 256 bit / 32 characters) that is stored for further reference.

 #### Name and description
 The name and description information is used to identify the client to the user.
 The Name should be a hard coded name of the client, while the description can be something less rigidly defined.
 It can describe the device it is running on “iPad” or “Windows 7 (x64)”, but the best description would be something that relates to the user, for example “Livingroom media center ” or “Bedroom iPad”.